junh1024/junh1024-Documents/Media/Premiere & Vegas with REAPER comparison.md

 ## Ripple

-Premiere has ripple edit as a tool, though I've never used it much (maybe cuz I mostly do video set to music, clips are already placed to my liking so I don't want to disturb them).
+Premiere has ripple edit as a tool, though I've never used it much (maybe since I mostly do video set to music, clips are already placed to my liking so I don't want to disturb them).
 REAPER has 3 ripple modes, which I do use a lot, alt-P cycles between the 3 modes (off, track, all).
 Vegas also has 3 ripple modes which might roughly mirror REAPER's.
 There's no shortcut, which is not a problem as  I don't use much.

 ## Resizing
 Premiere  by default keeps the source res as-is, so it may apprear matted or cropped.